spidasoftware/schema/doc/apis/calcAPI.md

 Calc API
 =======

-Endpoints that allow you to control your locally installed SPIDACalc program.
+Endpoints that allow you to control your locally installed SPIDAcalc program.
+Located at [http://localhost:4560/calc/](http://localhost:4560/calc/).

 ## Implementing Apps

-1. calc
+1. SPIDAcalc

 Methods
 ======